fiskWasTaken/gonav/README.md

 * Unidentified crash while switching networks (?)
 Can't reproduce; app sometimes crashes when I'm not trying to debug it.
 * Authentication with PTC always fails the first time around.
 Why?
-* Should probably use backup to GPS location finding.
 * Could we get this working on KitKat?
 Something worth investigating.

 ## Contributing